 Alternatively you can just decide to fill out the survey if you do not want to go shopping and want me to do all the work.
 However, whatever level of work and risk you choose, it is still important to at least skim through this essay and get the entrance key.
 This 2-word key, “LATEX HYBRID” is a code that is the answer to the last question on the Survey that makes the results go live in my computer.
 The Survey and my “virtual shopping” is free but the two-word entrance key is necessary.
 The entrance key will be repeated later.

 I can’t tell you much more about what to expect from a typical sales presentation, but I can tell you how to be a smart shopper besides really reading these two “how-to” essays.
 You can not hurry the shopping experience.
 You can not hurry the shopping experience.
 I would say it three times if I thought it would help.
 A typical retail store can have as many as fifty samples for you to try.
 You will only get to try around six or seven in most cases.
 The RSA asks you a few key questions and decides what he is going to hook you on from the slenderest of information.
 Unless you are extremely persistent, you will not be shown anything in the price range you asked for.
 Be persistent.
 You will be led to more expensive and much more expensive.
 If you don’t bite, then you will be exposed to lower priced styles.
 Everything you try will be loaded with petrochemical synthetic polyfoam and/or memory foam, so you don’t have to ask for it.
 You should ask for a latex hybrid because that is what you should want to buy.
-If the store has anything with latex, the latex will almost only be a token slice.
+If the store has anything with latex, the latex will almost only be a token slice, not thick slabs of the naturally cool latex.
 You should always ask to read the white “law label” for any mattress you get serious about.
 It will tell you how much latex is in it, or if there is any at all.

 The reason that you need so much time is that if you are serious about finding a comfortable mattress, you have to spend at least 20-25 minutes quietly lying in one position waiting for the memory foam start to slump.
 You should wear as little clothing as possible for the actual testing.
 Comfortable and loose and no more than a layer between you and the mattress.
 If you can bring a pillow from home, you do not have to put your head on one that countless shoppers have used.
 Fortunately, this procedure, when well done, will get you a mattress that you well may be happy with for three or four years.
 Typical life expectancy for big-brands these days.
 One version of the “Black” Beautyrest line, the ones with token latex, will last around seven or eight years.
 A specific Aireloom, the only one I recommend at Macy’s should be good for at least ten years.
 The recommendation will be available in the next essay, MARSHALL, PLEASE HELP ME.
 Always bring a pen and paper to record brand names and numbers.
 Do not trust your memory.